pratik-bongale/CSS-personal-website/README.md

 - This is a simple static website built only using HTML + CSS.
 - While working on this website I learned and applied many fundamental concepts of CSS.
 The most important ones were positioning elements, understanding the box model and adding beautiful animations.
 - I had the most fun with animations.
 Dont forget to checkout the animation added to `Intro` section.
+- Additionally, I tried to keep everything at the center and short to ensure that the website looks good on small screens as well as large screens.
+But it is really difficult to build a *responsive* website using only css.

 Resources:
 ----------